FabianLangkabel/Jellyfish/README.md

 More details about the methods implemented so far, the structure of Jellyfish as well as the usage can be found in the publications listed below.

 ## Compilation/Installation
+Currently, a compilation of the source code using Cmake is necessary for installation.
+Hereby the libraries listed in the following chapter must be installed and if necessary paths in the Cmake files must be adapted.
+We are currently working on a way to make Jellyfish available directly as binaries.

 ### Required libraries, tools and compilers
 C++20 compiler \